kevin-allen/ktan/README.md

 Go into the source directory and run: `./autogen.sh;./configure; make; su -; make install`

+# Note on installation with Fedora >=25

+With these Fedora versions, the oscilloscope does not work out of the box.
+This appears to be because Fedora switched from Xorg to Wayland.
+To fix the issue, you can try the following in a terminal:

+`sudo nano /etc/gdm/custom.conf`

+Then remove the hash in this line

+`WaylandEnable=false`

+Restart the computer and Fedora will use Xorg instead of Wayland.
+The oscilloscope should now work.

 # More information

 Documentation is available as a [wiki page](https://github.com/kevin-allen/ktan/wiki)